scala-js/scala-js-website/doc/sbt/run.md

     sbt> fastOptJS

-This will perform a coarse dead-code elimination and write all remaining code to a single JavaScript file.
+This will perform fast Scala.js-specific optimizations and write the resulting code to a single JavaScript file.
 You can now use this JavaScript file in your HTML page or in whatever way you like.
 The resulting file in the target folder will have the suffix `-fastopt.js`.

 If you want to run this code, you can tell sbt to run after the linking stage: